 Covered individuals.
 Association officers, directors, and managers are covered in this policy with coverage extended to a non-board member appointed by the association manager as the tournament manager of a required championship tournament.
 Funds from other association tournaments, conducted by a non-board member, are not covered until received by a member of the board.
-The surety company will not extend coverage to any individual who misused funds in the past or has been convicted of a felony due to a financial crime.
+The surety company will not extend coverage to any individual who misused funds in the past or has been convicted of a felony.